 Racquet Roundup, a PTR Foundation program, collects used racquets for distribution to needy players and organizations.
 The racquets are restrung by

-by the PTR Foundation with strings provided by Head.
-Racquets, shoes and balls are also given to organizations like Camp ASCCA, an Easter Seals
+the PTR Foundation with strings provided by Head.
+Racquets, shoes and balls are also given to organizations like Camp ASCCA, an Easter Seals camp that

-camp that enables children with disabilities to enjoy recreation and outdoor education.
-Many other worthy organizations and programs have also
+enables children with disabilities to enjoy recreation and outdoor education.
+Many other worthy organizations and programs have also enjoyed donations

 as well, including The Methodist Home for Children, Las Vegas Community Center and Wilson County Home School Tennis Clinic.